Elizabeth Knowlton

 Elizabeth Knowlton (October 23, 1895 – January 29, 1989) was an American mountaineer and writer, who was one of the first female mountain climbers to climb above 20,000 feet in the Himalayas.
-Knowlton became internationally known as the only female climber in a German-American expedition that attempted to climb the seventh-highest peak in the world, Nanga Parbat in Kashmir.
+Knowlton became internationally known as the only female climber in a German-American expedition that attempted to climb one of the highest peaks in the world, Nanga Parbat in Kashmir.